ibm-cloud-docs/BlockStorage/configure-iscsi-cloudlinux.md

        161.26.98.108:3260,1029 iqn.1992-08.com.netapp:stfdal1002
        ```

-     B. Set the host to automatically log in to the iSCSI array.
+    2. Set the host to automatically log in to the iSCSI array.
        ```zsh
        # iscsiadm -m node -L automatic
        ```